 In addition, the demographic and technologic changes, as well as the outcomes of the Affordable Care Act, are creating more demand for services.
 The result is that more people than in previous times will be accessing healthcare, which will also create greater need for caregivers.

 eLearners: How does an RN to BSN degree program differ from a traditional RN education?
-Why should someone consider taking this route of education?

 My understanding and experience is that RN to BSN programs include some of the liberal arts and leadership/human development courses that traditional RN programs do not usually include, although some may vary.
 Also I believe that traditional RN programs do not include a community health course, which is so important as the provision of our healthcare services moves away from traditional acute care.

 eLearners: How does taking the online program for RN to BSN differ from a campus-based program?
-What should students expect?

 Online programs require a level of discipline to attend to coursework, but in exchange, offer the flexibility to achieve this.
 In addition, the course management technology that is employed lends itself to the exchange of ideas and professional discussion that is usually more readily available in a face-to-face environment.
 Both types of programs will yield whatever efforts the student puts into them.

 eLearners: Which skills do you think are necessary for pursuing a degree in nursing?

 Time management, critical thinking, communication skills and a real enthusiasm for learning!
 Being self-driven and intellectually curious are great assets as well.
 There are many skills that the RN already has, being in clinical practice, that transfer well to the learning environment such as teamwork and “listening.”

 eLearners: What advice do you have for students who are considering pursuing an RN to BSN degree?